Classically psh and pluriharmonic functions on Berkovich spaces: Subharmonic functions on analytic curves

 \begin{art}[$k$-Analytic Curves] By a \defi{$k$-analytic curve} we mean a separated $k$-analytic space of pure dimension $1$.
 We gather the following facts about $k$-analytic curves: \begin{enumerate} \item A $k$-analytic curve is \emph{good}, i.e., every point has an affinoid neighborhood. \cite[Proposition~3.3.7]{ducros14:structur_des_courbes_analytiq} \item A $k$-analytic curve is \emph{paracompact}. \cite[Th\'eor\`eme~4.5.10]{ducros14:structur_des_courbes_analytiq} \item If $X$ is an affinoid $k$-analytic curve, then $\del X$ coincides with the Shilov boundary of $X$.~\cite[2.1.2]{thuillier05:thesis} \end{enumerate} An analytic domain in a $k$-analytic curve (for example, an open subset) is again a $k$-analytic curve. \end{art}

-\begin{art}[Thuillier's Harmonic Functions] Thuillier~\cite[\S2.3]{thuillier05:thesis} defines a sheaf of \defi{harmonic} functions on a smooth, strictly $k$-analytic curve, roughly as follows.
+\begin{art}[Thuillier's Harmonic Functions] Thuillier~\cite[\S2.3]{thuillier05:thesis} defines a sheaf of \defi{harmonic} functions on a smooth, strictly $k$-analytic curve for a non-trivially valued $k$, roughly as follows.
 If $X$ is affinoid, then a continuous function $h\colon X\to\R$ is harmonic if, after passing to a finite, separable field extension, it coincides with the composition of a harmonic function on a skeleton of $X$ (in the sense of graph theory) with the retraction to the skeleton.
 If $X$ is smooth, then a harmonic function on an open subset of $X$ is defined to be a continuous function whose restriction to every strictly affinoid subdomain is harmonic. \end{art}

-\begin{art}[Thuillier's Subharmonic Functions] Thuillier~\cite[D\'efinition~3.1.5]{thuillier05:thesis} defines a \defi{subharmonic} function on a smooth, strictly $k$-analytic curve $X$ to be an upper semicontinuous function $u\colon X\to\R\cup\{-\infty\}$ that is not identically $-\infty$ on any connected component of $X$ and that satisfies the following property: for every strictly $k$-affinoid domain $U\subset X$ and every harmonic function $h\colon U\to\R$, if $u\leq h$ on $\del U$ then $u\leq h$ on $U$. \end{art}
+\begin{art}[Thuillier's Subharmonic Functions] For a non-trivally valued $k$, Thuillier~\cite[D\'efinition~3.1.5]{thuillier05:thesis} defines a \defi{subharmonic} function on a smooth, strictly $k$-analytic curve $X$ to be an upper semicontinuous function $u\colon X\to\R\cup\{-\infty\}$ that is not identically $-\infty$ on any connected component of $X$ and that satisfies the following property: for every strictly $k$-affinoid domain $U\subset X$ and every harmonic function $h\colon U\to\R$, if $u\leq h$ on $\del U$ then $u\leq h$ on $U$. \end{art}

 Now we extend this definition to the case of non-smooth curves.
 The idea is that a function should be subharmonic if it pulls back to a subharmonic function along any morphism from a smooth curve.
 However, an inseparable curve over an imperfect field does not admit any non-constant morphisms from a smooth curve, so one has to allow an extension of scalars as well.
 We also consider the constant function $-\infty$ to be subharmonic, following Demailly~\cite{demailly85} in the complex case.